jotalanusse/the-bartender/README.md

 npm run watch-build # Continuously watch for changes and re-compile npm run watch-start # Continuously watch for changes and restart the server (it also enables the debugger)
 ```
+**NOTE:** For voice synthesizing [espeak-ng](https://github.com/espeak-ng/espeak-ng) is used (so yeah, you will need it).

 ## Contributing:
+**NOTE:** Please note that this project just began, so the code strucure is very likely to change entirely.
 Pull requests are more than welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Todo:
 ```